Sharing Recallify at UCL’s Better Tech for Better Cognition event

 Our session: putting Recallify to the test

 Recallify helps people with cognitive differences manage day-to-day life.
 Users can upload or record audio, video, text or PDFs, receive ultra-accurate AI transcription and summaries, then train memory and stay organised with quizzes and smart reminders.
+These tools are designed to improve memory and learning, giving users practical ways to retain and apply information.

 During the talk we: